Confident Sinkhorn Allocation for Pseudo-Labeling: Experiments

 \subsection{Pseudo-labeling with deep learning model}

 We further integrate our CSA strategy into a deep learning model for enabling large-scale experiments.
-In particular, we follow the same settings in \citet{rizve2020defense} on Cifar-10 for two different labeled set sizes ($1000$ and $4000$ labels).
+In particular, we follow the same settings in \citet{rizve2020defense} on Cifar10 for two different labeled set sizes ($1000$ and $4000$ labels) as well as on CIFAR100 (with $4000$ and $10,000$ labels).
+The result is reported over $5$ independent runs.

 We follow the official implementation of UPS\footnote{\url{https://github.com/nayeemrizve/ups}} to make a fair comparison.
-All models use the same backbone networks (Wide ResNet 28-2 [\citenum{zagoruyko2016wide}]).
-Both CSA and UPS use the same MC-Dropout [\citenum{gal2016dropout}] to estimate the uncertainty.
-The result in Table. \ref{table:cf10_comparison} is consistent with the result in Table 5 of \citet{rizve2020defense}.
-Note that the implementation in \cite{rizve2020defense}] does not take into account the data augmentation step.
+All models use the same backbone networks (Wide ResNet 28-2 \citep{zagoruyko2016wide}).
+Both CSA and UPS use the same MC-Dropout \citep{gal2016dropout} to estimate the uncertainty.
+But then CSA uses the T-test to filter out the samples.
+The result in Table \ref{table:cf10_comparison} is consistent with the result in Table 5 of \citet{rizve2020defense}.
+Note that the implementation in \citet{rizve2020defense} does not take into account the data augmentation step.
 Thus, the result of SLA is slightly lower than in \citet{tai2021sinkhorn_sla}.
 It should be noted that our focus in this comparison is the effectiveness of pseudo-labeling strategies, not the data augmentation strategies for computer vision.